SeokyoungYou/expo-android-notification-listener-service/README.md

 # Expo Android NotificationListenerService

-A library that allows Expo app to monitor and interact with notifications from other apps using NotificationListenerService.
+An [Expo module](https://docs.expo.dev/modules/overview/) library that allows Expo app to monitor and interact with notifications from other apps using [NotificationListenerService](https://developer.android.com/reference/android/service/notification/NotificationListenerService).
 (Android only)

 ## Installation